How to Apply

 • 2.
 Complete the FIU University Graduate School Admissions Application

-The FIU Graduate School Admissions application must be completed online.
-Applicants must create a user account with login credentials.
-After logging in, select "Graduate Certificate," use the drop-down menu and click "Graduate Certificate in Molecular and Biomedical Sciences."
+To apply, complete the FIU Graduate School Admissions application online.
+Start by creating a user account with login credentials.
+Once logged in, select “Graduate Certificate,” then choose “Graduate Certificate in Molecular and Biomedical Sciences” from the drop-down menu.

-There is a $30 application fee, which may be paid with a major credit card.
-Please note that applications are not processed until the application fee is paid.
+Pay the $30 application fee using a major credit card.
+Your application will not be processed until the fee is paid.

 • 3.
 Submit Official Transcripts